 Galleria Vittorio Emanuele II, Milan © Curioso

 If you like to see and be seen while sipping your macchiato, the fashion capital of Italy is the place for you.
 After all, Milan‘s coffee culture is said to have inspired the CEO of Starbucks.
-What more inspiration do you need?
+How much more convincing do you need?
 Make sure you stop at the Galleria Vittorio Emanuele II as part of your caffeine-fuelled tour.
 Underneath its magnificent glass domed roof you’ll find renowned cafés like Cafè Miani (AKA Zucca) and the Prada café.
 That’s right, even the coffee is designer in Milan.
 Not much of a fashion victim?
-Head for Caffè Sforzesco on via Meravigli for a proper, frill-free espresso served up old-school by a bow-tied waiter.
+Head for Caffè Sforzesco on via Meravigli for a proper, frill-free espresso served old-school by a bow-tied waiter.

 Kiadan Pelaga, Bali © Komar

 It’s difficult to whittle down the many Indonesian destinations that offer fabulous coffee – including Java, naturally – down to just one.
 Yet we’ve plumped for Bali since the availability of delicious, traditional coffee coupled with beautiful tropical beaches makes it a winner in our book.
 Most of Bali’s coffee is grown in the north-eastern Kintamani region and is said to have a brighter, fruitier taste than other Indonesian coffees.
 Seminyak is a great area to pick up a cup – try DROP: The Coffee Spot with its arty atmosphere and wide range of cakes and pastries, or Anomali Coffee for a traditional Balinese coffee in a funky setting.

 Portland, Oregon, USA